 Singers: Job Description & Career Requirements

-If you've ever dreamed of taking your singing voice out of the shower and joining the world of professional Singers, you should be prepared for what it takes to succeed in the field.
+If you've ever dreamed of taking your singing voice out of the shower and joining the world of professional singers, you should be prepared for what it takes to succeed in the field.
 In most cases, more than practice and perseverance are needed.
-Many Singers pursue a bachelor's or master's degree in Music with an emphasis on vocal performance before embarking on their quest to stardom.
+Read on to learn about the required training and skills, in addition to the employment outlook, for this profession.

 How to Become a Singer

 A bachelor's degree in music with a specialization in vocal performance is offered at many colleges, universities, and performing and visual arts colleges.
 Core courses might include music theory, music composition, and music history.
 Some singers may choose to continue their education and seek a master's degree in music.
 If no formal degree is pursued, those interested in becoming singers might take private singing lessons from professional vocal coaches.

 Practice makes perfect and many singers participate in open mic nights at local nightclubs or in talent competitions to develop their vocal range and style.

 Singers need more than a great singing voice and a distinct style to succeed in singing professions.
 Determination, perseverance, self-discipline, self-confidence, and the ability to face rejection are all traits that singers must develop.
 Communication and interpersonal skills are also important, as singers work with many different people, including managers, agents, recording label executives, and recording studio personnel.

 Career and Economic Outlook